nette/php-generator/readme.md

 PHP Files
 ---------

-Classes, functions and namespaces can be grouped into PHP files represented by the class [PhpFile](https://api.nette.org/php-generator/master/Nette/PhpGenerator/PhpFile.html):
+Classes, functions, and namespaces can be grouped into PHP files represented by the [PhpFile](https://api.nette.org/php-generator/master/Nette/PhpGenerator/PhpFile.html) class:

 ```php
 $file = new Nette\PhpGenerator\PhpFile;